How to Clean Buckwheat Pillows (Without Destroying Them)

 What about cleaning the buckwheat hull fill?

-If you have kept your pillow’s shell clean, you do not need to worry too much about cleaning the hulls.
+You do not need to worry too much about cleaning the hulls if you’ve kept your pillow relatively clean.
 If you feel it’s necessary, you can let them sit in the sun for a few hours, which can remove any odor or impurities that might exist.

 If you’ve spilled water on your pillow, dump the hulls out onto a flat surface and let them dry, preferably in the sun.
 As long as you dry them immediately, they’ll be good as new.
 If you dumped a soda or something similar into your pillow, you’re going to have some sticky problems.
 For these instances we recommend replacement buckwheat hulls.